content-services/zest/release/docs/RpmRpmPublicationResponse.md

 `func (o *RpmRpmPublicationResponse) HasRepoConfig() bool`

 HasRepoConfig returns a boolean if a field has been set.

+### GetCompressionType

+`func (o *RpmRpmPublicationResponse) GetCompressionType() CompressionTypeEnum`

+GetCompressionType returns the CompressionType field if non-nil, zero value otherwise.

+### GetCompressionTypeOk

+`func (o *RpmRpmPublicationResponse) GetCompressionTypeOk() (*CompressionTypeEnum, bool)`

+GetCompressionTypeOk returns a tuple with the CompressionType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCompressionType

+`func (o *RpmRpmPublicationResponse) SetCompressionType(v CompressionTypeEnum)`

+SetCompressionType sets CompressionType field to given value.

+### HasCompressionType

+`func (o *RpmRpmPublicationResponse) HasCompressionType() bool`

+HasCompressionType returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)